EvgeniyBurdin/django_treensl/README.rst

 Django application to the tree structure in the model.

+You can get a list of the parents and the range of children without a database query.

 Description of the algorithm for constructing the tree can be found  `habr.ru`_ or in the `wiki`_ (in Russian)

 .. _habr.ru: http://habrahabr.ru/post/166699/